celestiaorg/docs/docs/nodes/itn-vote-governance.md

 ## Judging Criteria

-1. Full points if you vote on the governance propsoal.
+1. Full points if you vote on the governance proposal.
 2. No points if you do not vote.

 ## How to Submit